Andrew Bird: Signed to Fat Possum Records (2006–2011)

 In September 2006, Bird signed to Fat Possum Records, and in March 2007 he released his third post-Bowl of Fire album, Armchair Apocrypha.
 The album was recorded in collaboration with electronic musician Martin Dosh, and includes a track composed by Dosh (with lyrics by Bird) entitled "Simple X".
 This song first appeared without Bird's lyrics as "Simple Exercises" on Dosh's 2004 release Pure Trash.
 The album was produced by Ben Durrant (who had worked on Dosh's The Lost Take), and also featured Haley Bonar and Chris Morrissey.
-In advance of the March release date, Armchair Apocrypha was leaked to the Internet in January 2007.
 The album went on to sell over 100,000 copies.

-As publicity for Armchair Apocrypha, Bird made his network television debut on April 10, 2007, performing "Plasticities" (from the new album) on the Late Show with David Letterman.
+In promotion of Armchair Apocrypha, Bird made his network television debut on April 10, 2007, performing "Plasticities" (from the new album) on the Late Show with David Letterman.
 He also appeared on Late Night with Conan O'Brien on June 14, 2007, performing "Imitosis" from the same album.
-In April 2007, he did a Take-Away Show acoustic video session shot by Vincent Moon.
 These appearances were accompanied by an extensive tour, which ended with sell-out performances at the Beacon Theatre, New York and the Orpheum Theater, Los Angeles.

 In January 2007, Bird made an appearance on the Noggin television network's Jack's Big Music Show, playing the part of Dr. Stringz and appearing in order to mend Mary's broken dulcimer.
 Bird sang a brief song called "Dr. Stringz", written specially for the show.
 He now often plays it live as an introduction to the song "Fake Palindromes".

 On May 20, 2007, National Public Radio aired a live concert by Bird from Washington, D.C.'s 9:30 Club He also worked with Reverb, a non-profit environmental organization, for his 2007 spring tour.

-Five of his songs – "Banking on a Myth" from "The Mysterious Production of Eggs," a medley of "I" from Weather Systems and "Imitosis" from "Armchair Apocrypha," and "Skin" and "Weather Systems" from Weather Systems – have been licensed for use by Marriott Residence Inn.
+Five of his songs – "Banking on a Myth" from "The Mysterious Production of Eggs", a medley of "I" from Weather Systems and "Imitosis" from "Armchair Apocrypha", and "Skin" and "Weather Systems" from Weather Systems – have been licensed for use by Marriott Residence Inn.